aeozyalcin/August2MQTT/README.md

 - The bridge will listen for MQTT topic `august/lock/set` to wait for lock/unlock commands.
 - The bridge will publish to MQTT topic `august/lock/state`, when the lock reports a state change.
 - The bridge will publish to MQTT topic `august/lock/voltage`, when it gets a lock battery voltage update.

+# FAQ
+**Which locks does this code work with?**

+I use this with an August Gen3 Pro lock.
+This should in theory work with all August BLE locks, and even some Yale locks (I believe Yale has acquired August).
+If t works or doesn't work for you, create an issue and let me know!

+**What hardware should I run it on?**

+If you are/plan on using the Home Assistant Bluetooth integration, I don't recommend running this on the same machine you are running Home Assistant on.
+Because doing so will prevent HA from being able to access the local Bluetooth adapter.
+If you don't care about using the Bluetooth integration in HA, then you should be OK to use this on the same machine as your HA.
+I run it on a Raspberry Pi Zero W, and it's perfect for the job.
+You can in theory use any linux machine with any Bluetooth adapter supported by Bluez.

 # I want to contribute!
 Awesome!
 This is my first repo on GitHub, so I welcome other people's contributions!
 The way I have things together, it's meant for more advanced people, and cleaning up the code and documentation would definitely make it easier for less experienced people.
 I hope we get there one day.
 So feel free to create issues/make suggestions.